Helping veterans keep their benefits

 A veteran student is evaluated for academic progress when the veteran applies for benefits and at end of each academic term.
 This evaluation includes all coursework taken at Waubonsee.

-• VAPASS: Student meeting the 2.0 GPA standard.
-A student not meeting the standard who improves his/her cumulative GPA will automatically go to VAPASS.
+- VAPASS - Student is meeting the 2.0 GPA standard.
+A student not meeting the standard who improves their cumulative GPA will automatically go to VAPASS.

-• VAFAIL: Student is not meeting the GPA requirement after the end of the VAWARN term.
-Processing of benefit is suspended.
+- VAFAIL - Student is not meeting the GPA requirement after the end of the VAWARN term OR the student attempted a full-time course load and failed ALL courses receiving a term GPA of 0.0.
+Processing of benefits is suspended.

-• VAPEAL: Veteran student has appealed his/her VAFAIL status and the appeal was approved.
-The student is placed back on VAPEAL and must meet the 2.0 GPA for the term to retain this status.
-If the veteran student fails a course while on a VAPEAL status, the academic progress status will revert back to VAFAIL for the following semester.
+- VAPEAL - Student has appealed their VAFAIL status and the appeal was approved.
+The student is placed on VAPEAL and must meet a term GPA of 2.0 to retain this status.
+If the student fails a course while on VAPEAL, the academic progress status will revert back to VAFAIL for the following semester.

 Appeal Procedures